pereznetworks/WeatherX/WeatherX/README.md

 ## To Do:

+A: Scrolling map view container
+  - 1: can scroll map:
+     - a. past top, bottom, left and right of map view container
+  - 2: header and footer remain fixed position

-A: Geocoding and Geolocation
+B: Geocoding and Geolocation
   - 1: Form present choice
      - a: 'use my location' button: uses geolocation
         * so not enabled unless user clicks this button
      - b: other wise text input of zip-code, city, state uses geocoding
      - c: initial view will be of a random major city in the U.S.

-B: Attribution
+C: Attribution
   - 1: for all of these..
     need to place a logo somewhere on the screen... or a 'powered by ... ' menu that then shows...